6 - Selecting Objects to Plot

 Here's some code that uses the where kwarg extensively to produce the image above:

-from starplot import MapPlot, Projection, DSO, Star
+from starplot import MapPlot, Projection, DSO, Star, callables

 from starplot.styles import PlotStyle, extensions